 The Trustee has identified metrics to monitor climate related risk and has requested the Funds' investment managers to target that at least 75% of listed equity and corporate bond investments have a greenhouse gas emission reduction target, which is accredited by the Science Based Targets initiative ("SBTi"), by 2030.
-This will enable the Trustee to assess the extent to which the Funds' equity and corporate bond investments are alianed to the Paris Agreement goal of limiting global average temperature rises to 1.5°C above preindustrial levels.
+This will enable the Trustee to assess the extent to which the Funds' equity and corporate bond investments are aligned to the Paris Agreement goal of limiting global average temperature rises to 1.5°C above pre-industrial levels.
 SBTi is a partnership between the Carbon Disclosure Project, the United Nations Global Compact, World Resources Institute and the World-Wide Fund for Nature.
-As at 31 March 2023 the proportion of companies within the Funds' equity and corporate bond investments that have set SBTi targets stands at 38% (2022 - 30%) for the Open Fund DB Section, 31% (2022 - 25%) for the Open Fund DC Section and 41% (2022 - 36%) for the Closed Fund.
-The improvements this year, particularly for the DB Sections, are due to switching equity allocations to low carbon benchmark funds.
+As at 31 March 2024 the proportion of companies within the Funds' equity and corporate bond investments that have set SBTi targets stands at 44% (2023 - 38%) for the Open Fund DB Section, 44% (2023 - 39%) for the Open Fund DC Section and 44% (2023 - 41%) for the Closed Fund.
+The proportion of companies within equity and corporate bond funds with SBTi targets has increased steadily over the three years the Funds have been reporting on this target.